justinezth/Spotify-Playlist-Analysis-with-Python-and-Spotipy/README.md

 - lower in energy
 - higher in speechiness

-Here is some of the analysis and visualizations I created:
+Here are some of my analysis and visualizations I created:

 I used Spotify's green and black colors for visualization :)